EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 Minimum Viable Product:

-- Have SBOM of every version of Kubernetes
+- SBOMs of every version of Kubernetes
-- A large dataset that's publicly accessible covering the software compositional evolution of Kubernetes with one level of dependency (meaning just the dependencies of Kubernetes)
+- Collection of vulnerabilities of images found in SBOMs
+- Publicly available dataset of collected data
-- An analytical framework that can query each dependency and return the number of vulnerabilities and severity of vulnerability from the NIST and OSV databases
+- Developed API to query each dependency for number and severity of vulnerabilities
-- Development of a CLI tool for users to visualize the data, and interact with our data
+- CLI tool to allow users to interact with collected data
-- Validate our end product with a Kubernetes development community, and see if our product resonates with them

 Stretch Goals:
-- Implement a timeline UI (separate from graph database UI) to depict analysis results
+- Visual UI to depict analysis results
-- Also analyze the security posture of 5-6 tools within the Kubernetes Ecosystem (such as network plugins, container runtime tools(docker, runc), stack monitoring tools(Prometheus))
+- Investigate other tools within the K8s ecosystem (Docker, runc, Prometheus, etc.)
+- Validate our end results with the Kubernetes development community

 ## 7. Release Planning: